Continuing Medical Education Information

 • A state medical society recognized by the ACCME

-Effective January 1, 2022, a CME course that includes a direct patient care component must include curriculum that includes an understanding of implicit bias (Business and Professions Code section 3524.5).
+Effective January 1, 2022, a CME course that includes a direct patient care component shall include curriculum that includes an understanding of implicit bias (Business and Professions Code section 3524.5).

 Audit and Sanctions for Noncompliance